hyperledger/indy-hipe/text/0138-rich-schema-context/README.md

 - `id` (string):

-     A unique ID (for example a DID with a id-string being base58 representation of the SHA2-256 hash of the `content` field)
+     A unique ID (for example a DID with an id-string being base58 representation of the SHA2-256 hash of the `content` field)

 - `content` (json-serialized string):